 Keeping roofs well maintained and free of ice dams during the winter is crucial for the longevity of both residential and commercial structures.
 Preventing ice dams and keeping roof edges and gutters clear of heavy snow and ice can also play an important role in enhancing safety for pedestrian traffic.
-Icicles can break free and tumble on to unsuspecting people below, as well as drip and cause thin sheets of black ice to develop on sidewalks.
+When roof ice is neglected, icicles can break free and tumble onto unsuspecting people below, as well as drip and cause thin sheets of black ice to develop on sidewalks.
 Needless to say, this can be particularly problematic for business owners as they struggle to keep their commercial properties safe and profitable during the cold winter months.

 While many roof de-icing options are available for residential and commercial applications, one in particular has distinguished itself from the others.
-The low-voltage RoofHeat™ STEP® system features a unique semi-conductive polymer heating element, whereby the thin, flexible panels can be installed discreetly under shingles as well as metal roofs.
+The low-voltage RoofHeat™ STEP® system features a unique semi-conductive polymer heating element.
+The thin, flexible panels can be installed discreetly under shingles as well as metal roofs.
 The system operates on low voltage, and does not require a ground fault switch.
-RoofHeat STEP de-icing provides remarkable performance and efficiency, and has established itself as one of the most trusted and comprehensive roof de-icing solutions available.
+The RoofHeat STEP de-icing roof heating system provides remarkable performance and efficiency, and has established itself as one of the most trusted and comprehensive roof de-icing solutions available.
 The system’s performance and ease of installation have made it a favorite among roofing professionals.

-Ice dams form as a result of warm air escaping into the attic, causing the bottom layer of snow on the roof to melt.
+These systems are especially effective in controlling and eliminating ice dams.
+Ice dams form as a result of warm air escaping from the home into the attic, causing the bottom layer of snow on the roof to melt.
 The water trickles down to the roof eaves, but because there is no warm attic under the eaves, the water refreezes near the roof’s edge.
 Over time, more and more water runs down to the eave and freezes, causing a ridge of ice to form.
-Eventually, the ice dam causes the melting snow to pool behind it, resulting in pools of water on the roof eaves.
+Eventually, the ice dam causes the melted snow to collect behind it, resulting in pools of water on the roof eaves.
 The water in these pools can seep into tiny cracks and imperfections in the roof, causing more imperfections as it expands during the refreezing process.

 About the System